 Illinois cottage food types

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
-Illinois cottage food producers may sell any homemade food or drink except meat, poultry, seafood, shellfish, pumpkin pies, sweet potato pies, cheesecakes, custard pies, creme pies, pastries with potentially hazardous fillings or toppings, low-acid canned foods, sprouts, cut leafy greens, cut or pureed fresh tomato or melon, dehydrated tomato or melon, frozen cut melon, wild-harvested mushrooms, alcoholic beverages and kombucha.
-Illinois cottage food producers may sell garlic oil only when it is acidified.
-They may sell dairy and eggs only as ingredients in non-potentially hazardous foods.
-Illinois cottage food producers who sell canned tomatoes or canned products containing tomatoes must follow preapproved recipes or submit original recipes to a commercial laboratory for testing to ensure proper acidification.
+Illinois cottage food producers may sell a variety of homemade food so long as they are not “potentially hazardous,” which includes meat, poultry, seafood, shellfish, pumpkin pies, sweet potato pies, cheesecakes, custard pies, crème pies, low-acid canned foods, sprouts, cut leafy greens, cut or pureed fresh tomato or melon, dehydrated tomato or melon, frozen cut melon, wild-harvested mushrooms, alcoholic beverages and kombucha.

 Illinois cottage food venues

 Illinois cottage food producers may sell directly to consumers for their own consumption and not for resale in coffee shops, bakeries and other retail outlets.
-Starting on Jan.
-1, 2022, sales may occur at farmers’ markets, fairs, festivals, public events or online.
+Prior to 2022, Illinois limited most homemade food sales to farmers’ markets.
+But now sales may occur at farmers’ markets, fairs, festivals, public events or online.
 Illinois also allows home pickup and delivery, although local restrictions may apply.
 Only food that is non-potentially hazardous may be shipped, and nothing may be shipped out of state.

 Getting started in Illinois